joemrt/nvimdotfiles/README.md

 ## Usage for python (based on coc-vim)

 + Download the node binaries in a folder
 + link the node, npm and npx executables to a folder in the PATH

-+ Install `coc-pyright` by running `CocInstall coc-pyright` in command mode.
++ Open an arbitrary python file and install `coc-pyright` by running `CocInstall coc-pyright` in command mode.
 + Ensure tmux is installed
 + Ensure ipython is configured with vim keybindings
++ Open Neovim within a venv where `python` starts Python 3.

 ## Usage for LaTeX
+TODO: make more explicit
 + Install LaTeX packages
-+ Install mupdf, compiled with the right options (TODO: include)
++ Install/compile mupdf and xdotools with the right options
++ Only compile when an X server is running.